fynv/RawNN/README.md

 The code in the ImageClassifier folder is a direct port of [Image classification from scratch](https://keras.io/examples/vision/image_classification_from_scratch/), which is originally based on Keras.
 For various reason, the code doesn't reproduce the exact result of the original code.
 There are numerical errors, but the classification is still valid.

-Note that these is inference only.
+Note that these are inference only.
 Pretrained weights are statically included into the executable.